ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   to the underlying platform's ranges for each.
 - In C, a Tuple may be represented as a `struct` with one member for each of the value types in the ordered grouping.
-In Python, by contrast, a Tuple may be represented natively as a `tuple`, a sequence of dynamically-typed elements.
+In Python, by contrast, a Tuple may be represented as a `tuple`, a sequence of dynamically-typed elements.
 - A Collection may be represented as a `std::set` in C++ or as a `set` in Python.
 In C, it may be represented as an array or as a higher-level data